CamilaDuitama/aKmerBroom/README.md

 ### Output

-The `output/` folder contains the following outputs files:
+The `output/` folder should contain the following output files:
 ```
 annotated_reads.fastq                    # intermediate output
-annotated_reads_with_seen_kmers.fastq    # final output
+annotated_reads_with_anchor_kmers.fastq    # final output
 ```
 The final output file has the following 5 fields in each record header:
 ```
-SeqId, ReadLen, InitialAncientKmerProportion, isConsecutiveMatchFound, SeenProportion
+SeqId, ReadLen, isConsecutiveMatchFound, AnchorProportion
 ```
-Reads with `SeenProportion` > 0.5 (ie. 50%) can be considered as ancient reads.
+By default, reads with `AnchorProportion` > 0.5 (ie. 50%) are chosen as ancient reads.

 ### Dependencies